vtraag/leidenalg/doc/source/multiplex.rst

 representing for example conflict or animosity.
 Most methods (except CPM) only accept positive weights.
-In order to deal with graphs that do have negative links, a solution is to separate the graph into two layers: one layer with positive links, the other with only negative links.
+In order to deal with graphs that do have negative links, a solution is to separate the graph into two layers: one layer with positive links, the other with only negative links [2]_.
 In general, we would like to have relatively many positive links within communities, while for negative links the opposite holds: we want many negative links between communities.
 We can easily do this within the multiplex layer framework by passing in a negative layer weight.
 For example, suppose we have a graph ``G`` with possibly negative weights.
 We can then separate it into a positive and negative graph as follows:

 >>> G_pos = G.subgraph_edges(G.es.select(weight_gt = 0), delete_vertices=False);
 >>> G_neg = G.subgraph_edges(G.es.select(weight_lt = 0), delete_vertices=False);